SIN-Labs/SIN-Labs.github.io/_pages/joining-us.md

         <h3 style="font-size: 1.3rem; font-weight: 700; color: #003366;">
             PhD Students
         </h3>
         <p>We are recruiting PhD students interested in human cognitive neuroscience, high-level perception, memory, and large group fMRI data analysis.
-At PIL, you will have the opportunity to work with multiple PIs and gain a wide variety of experience.</p>
+At SIN, you will have the opportunity to work with multiple PIs and gain a wide variety of experience.</p>
     </div>

     <!-- Staff Scientists / Junior PIs -->